lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 | Adam told Jane she's trash | 0 | 0 | 0 | 1 |
 | Adam told Jane she’s trash and I agree | 0 | 1 | 0 | 1 |

-In the case of "Adam told Jane she’s trash and I agree", by endorsing a reference of harm, "I" as the user is also harming others.
+In the case of "Adam told Jane she’s trash and I agree", by endorsing a reference to harm, "I" as the user is also harming others.
 This is a multi-label classification problem—the labels are not mutually exclusive in a given text.
 I visualize these examples as a directed graph, where "I" is a special node.

 | ![Graph of harm](/assets/img/posts/graph_of_harm.png) |
 |:--:|